War3Evo/War3Source-EVO/README.md

 For further information on the War3Source Evoultion project, please visit our project website at [War3Evo.info](http://www.war3evo.info/).

+## Install

+The easiest way to install is to use the provided installation scripts.

+The scripts was created using Debian 11.
+If you use a different Linux OS, your mileage may vary.

+You will need to be a SUDO user to fully install using this script because it requires installing special libraries for the game server.

+It will prompt you for the installation directory and other information as it needs.

+THIS IS A FULL INSTALL OF STEAM SERVER, SOURCEMOD, METAMOD, and War3Source-EVO!

+CSS ./installcss.sh
+CSGO ./installcsgo.sh
+TF2 ./installtf2.sh
+FOF ./installfof.sh

 ## Players having trouble downloading files from your CSGO server?

 Make sure every player puts this into their console to enable downloads: